Ricky Ponting: Second Ashes series loss as captain

 Australia defeated England by nine wickets in their semi-final, with Ponting scoring an unbeaten 111 from 115 deliveries (12 fours and one six); his 28th ODI century.
 During the innings, Ponting became the third batsman to score 12,000 ODI runs and was also involved in a record 252-run partnership with Watson—Ponting's seventh double-century stand for Australia in the format; the only player to achieve this feat.
 Despite Ponting's score of only one in the final in Centurion against New Zealand, Australia won by six wickets—their second consecutive Champions Trophy victory.
-Ponting was presented with the golden bat award for most runs in the tournament—288 at an average of 72 in four games—and also received the man-of-the-series award, before praising his young side for the title defence.
+Ponting was presented with the golden bat award for most runs in the tournament—288 at an average of 72 in four games—and also received the man-of-the-series award, before praising his young team for the title defence.

 Australia proceeded to tour India for seven ODIs starting in mid-October and ending in early November.
 In the opening match, Ponting top-scored for Australia with 74 from 85 balls, as his team narrowly escaped defeat.
 Ponting made just 12 in India's comprehensive victory in the second match, while he scored a slow 59 from 93 balls (four boundaries) in another Indian victory in the third match.
 The Australian captain stuck a more fluent innings of 52, scored in 59 deliveries in the following fixture.
 Australia amassed their biggest total of the series in the fifth match, with Ponting contributing a run-a-ball 45.
 A slow, low, turning wicket was presented to the teams for the sixth ODI in Guwahati.
 Ponting fought his way to 25 from 57 balls, before falling to Harbhajan, as Australia comfortably chased down India's total of 170 with six wickets remaining.
 The final match in Mumbai was washed out after a cyclone formed over the Arabian Sea; securing a 4–2 series victory to the injury depleted Australians.
 "It's probably one of the best one-day series I have ever been involved in, with all the injuries and setbacks at the start of this tour", Ponting said.
 He ending the series with 267 runs at 44.50.